ThatGuy-GEWP/SFML-GE/README.md

 For custom behaviour like a script, you should make a new class that inherits from [Component](SFML-GE/System/Component.cs),
 then add it to a GameObject.

-For the sake of a simple example, we will create a custom component that slowly moves a GameObject to the right.
+For example, we will create a custom component that slowly moves a GameObject to the right.
 ```cs
 public class ExampleComponent : Component
 {